 There are no conclusive studies of using Cephalexin in pregnant women.

 But from what we know so far, Cephalexin is shown to be very effective and complications to mother and child are very rare.

-According to a study published in Journal of investigational allergology and clinical immunology, if you are allergic to penicillins your chances to be allergic to cephalexin are about 11%.
+According to a study published in Journal of Investigational Allergology and Clinical Immunology, if you are allergic to penicillins, your chances of having an allergic reaction to cephalexin are about 11%.

-However, later, other researchers debunked this “myth” by proposing that a history of penicillin allergy is a general risk factor to be allergic to any antibiotics and is not specific to cephalosporins.
+However, later, other researchers debunked this “myth” by proposing that a history of penicillin allergy is a general risk factor to be allergic to any antibiotics and is not specific to cephalosporins, such as Cephalexin.